Prithpal-Sooriya/BioComputation-Assignment/README.md

   - add an array in Rules to hold indices of genes which conflict
   - something to indicate which genes (of an individual) are being used on training and testing data
 - Conflict Resolution = first gene that matches, DONE! --> How larry suggested doing this.
+- Generics --> how much generics should I include --> how to create an individual with first rules not as generic, and last rules more generic.
 ------------------------------------------
 RESEARCH:
 - added research folder